ScottDowne/react-server-app/README.md

 Clone this repo into you local system.

-Copy these files from this clone into your new repo clone.
+Copy all files cept `.git` from this clone into your new repo clone.

 You'll need to update `SOURCEURL` and `FULL_SUBDOMAIN` to be your new site's url/domain, once you know what that is.